RobinNagpal/dodao-ui/dodao-lambdas/pull-tweets/README.md

 # About the Lambda
 The lambda uses the `twscrape` package to scrape Twitter tweets based on the given handle in the endpoint `/tweets/<handle>`.
 The lambda is deployed using the Zappa framework on AWS Lambda.
+The `twscrape` library is modified to work with the AWS Lambda environment.
+So it has been installed as a local package in the `/libs/twscrape` directory and being used from there in the lambda script.

 # Project setup
 Zappa is being used to deploy the lambda.
 To set up a zappa project, follow the steps below: